Advanced Standing Examinations (ASE)

 The procedure to take the ASE is:

-- Submit signed petition to Sefanya Hope () for departmental approval.
+4. Submit signed petition to Sefanya Hope-Hiennadi () for departmental approval.

-- Complete your petition by submitting it to the Registrar ( or Room 5-117) before the deadline.
-You are not registered for the exam until your signed petition is received by the Registrar's office.
+5. Submit the form to the Registrar’s ( or Room 5-117) before the deadline.
+Your petition is not complete until it is received by the Registrar's office.

 See the Office of the Registrar site for ASE petition deadlines and grading policies.